kmackay/emk/tutorial/tutorial.md

 We need to tell emk that the C file (`revision.c`) that uses the generated header file has a dependency on the header file.
 This is required because emk must generate the header file before the C file can be compiled the first time; it is not required for normal header files since they already exist.
-To add the dependency, we call `emk.depend("$:build:$/revision.o", "revision.h")`; this tells emk that before it can compile the C file into an object file, it must build `revision.h`.
+To add the dependency, we call `emk.depend("$:build:$/revision" + c.obj_ext, "revision.h")`; this tells emk that before it can compile the C file into an object file, it must build `revision.h`.
 Note that it would be possible to build a module (or modify the existing c module) to examine the C source to automatically determine header file dependencies so that this manual process is not required.

 Finally we call `utils.clean_rule("revision.h")` so that `revision.h` will be deleted when `emk clean` is run.